-When a Permanent Fail occurs, the device may be configured to either turn the REG1 and REG2 LDOs off, or to leave them in their present state.
-Once disabled, they may still be reenabled through command.
+When a Permanent Fail occurs, the device may be configured to either turn the REG1 LDO off, or to leave it in its present state.
+Once disabled, it may still be reenabled through command.

 The Permanent Fail checks incorporate a programmable delay to avoid triggering a PF fault on an intermittent condition or measurement.
 When the threshold is first detected as being met or exceeded by an enabled PF check, the device will set a PF Alert signal, which can be monitored using commands and can also trigger an interrupt on the ALERT pin.